Ripon City Wetlands

 Know before you go

-Parking informationCar park (open 9am to 5pm) available at the entrance of the reserve.
+Parking informationCar park (open 9am to 5pm from Thursday 16 July, except on Race Days) at the entrance of the reserve.
 Please use the rear car park (furthest from the road).
 Parking is free for members of Yorkshire Wildlife Trust.
-We ask everyone else to make a donation for parking.
+We ask non-members for a donation.

 There is a trail leading from the car park down to the Riverside Lagoon viewing screen and then on to the canal towpath which leads to the Canal Reedbed Hide.
 There is no loop trail - it's there and back.